peakresponse/peak-ios-icd10kit/README.md

 ## License

 ICD10Kit
-Copyright (C) 2022 Peak Response Inc.
+Copyright &copy; 2025 Peak Response Inc.

 This library is free software; you can redistribute it and/or modify it under the terms of the GNU Lesser General Public